jimmyturnip/20210911-dragon-wing-5e/session-01.md

 > MONTEFLORE
 > Your Grace, what we're doing...
 I...
 I have doubts, I must confess.
 Is it really...

-The treasury keeper raises his hand.
+The chancellor raises his hand.

 > ATHEPPIO
 > Hush, my son.
 I understand your feelings.
 The weight of this task bears heavily on us all.
 But we must remember why we are here, the greater purpose.
 The royal house is on a course that will lead to the ruin of Dorenei.
 Actions must be taken that may not be the most... pleasant.
 But taken they must be.
 Have faith, my son.
 Soon, Dorenei's course will be corrected, and we will emerge a nation stronger than ever before.